axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 ### Smartphone tracking and App interaction test

-A test setup needs to be created to cover an end to end scenarios using our various apps.
+A test setup needs to be created to cover an end to end scenario using our various apps.
 The following scenarios should be verified in this test:

 * Different types of invitations and QR codes
 * Integration of branch.io and roundtrip/redirects of the QRCodePlace